 Seeking Relief and Managing Symptoms

-Apart from adhering to a gluten-free diet and taking prescribed medications, several lifestyle practices can help manage DH and improve the overall quality of life:
+In addition to adhering to a gluten-free diet, the following lifestyle practices help manage DH and improve the overall quality of life:

-- Gentle Skincare: Using mild, fragrance-free soaps and moisturizers can soothe the skin and prevent further irritation.
-Avoiding hot showers and harsh scrubbing is recommended to protect the sensitive skin.
+1. Gentle Skincare: Use mild, fragrance-free soaps and moisturizers soothe the skin and prevent further irritation.
+Avoid hot showers and harsh scrubbing is recommended to protect the sensitive skin.

-- Stress Management: Stress can exacerbate DH symptoms, so practicing relaxation techniques like yoga, meditation, or engaging in hobbies can be beneficial.
+2. Stress Management: Stress exacerbates DH symptoms, so practice relaxation techniques like yoga, meditation, or engage in hobbies to keep stress levels down.

-- Support Groups: Connecting with others who have dermatitis herpetiformis or celiac disease can provide valuable emotional support and helpful tips for managing the condition.
+3. Support Groups: Connect with others who have dermatitis herpetiformis or celiac disease to provide valuable emotional support and helpful tips for managing the condition.

 Summary

-Find a list of certified gluten-free food brands, restaurants, products and supplements on our homepage.
+Visit our homepage for a list of certified gluten-free food brands, restaurants, products and supplements.